Drinfeld-Stuhler modules: Introduction

-Some of the properties of Drinfeld-Stuhler modules are similar to, and in fact can be deduced from, the properties of Drinfeld modules, e.g., uniformizability and CM theory.
+The theory of Drinfeld modules can be seen as a special case of the theory of Drinfeld-Stuhler modules for $D\cong M_d(F)$; cf. $\S$\ref{sME}.
+In the other direction, some of the properties of general Drinfeld-Stuhler modules are similar to, and in fact can be deduced from, the properties of Drinfeld modules, e.g., uniformizability and CM theory.
 There are also some notable differences.
-The most significant is probably the fact that the modular varieties of Drinfeld-Stuhler modules are projective \cite{LRS}, unlike the Drinfeld modular varieties, which are affine \cite{Drinfeld}.
-Another difference is that Drinfeld-Stuhler modules can be defined only over fields which split $D$ (see Lemma \ref{lemFD}), so there are no Drinfeld-Stuhler modules over $F$ itself, even in the simplest case when $A=\F_q[T]$.
+The most significant is probably the fact that, when $D$ is a division algebra, the modular varieties of Drinfeld-Stuhler modules are projective \cite{LRS}, unlike the Drinfeld modular varieties, which are affine \cite{Drinfeld}.
+Another difference is that Drinfeld-Stuhler modules can be defined only over fields which split $D$ (cf. Lemma \ref{lemFD}), so for $D\not\cong M_d(F)$ there are no Drinfeld-Stuhler modules over $F$ itself, even in the simplest case when $A=\F_q[T]$.

+The main results of this paper concern the endomorphism rings of Drinfeld-Stuhler modules and their fields of moduli.
+The outline of the paper is the following:

+In Section \ref{sBasics}, we introduce the concept of Drinfeld-Stuhler $O_D$-modules and prove some of its basic properties.
+Moreover, we give several explicit examples, which will be revisited throughout the paper.
+Finally, we explain the so-called Morita equivalence in the context of Drinfeld-Stuhler modules, which gives an equivalence between the categories of Drinfeld $A$-modules of rank $d$ and Drinfeld-Stuhler $M_d(A)$-modules.

+In Section \ref{sMotSht}, we recall three categories equivalent to the category of Drinfeld-Stuhler modules: $O_D$-motives, $\sD$-elliptic sheaves, and $O_D$-lattices.
+The tools provided by these alternative points of view on Drinfeld-Stuhler modules are crucial for the proofs of the main results of the paper.